bigchaindb/bigchaindb/docs/source/prod-node-depl-tplt/prov-one-m-aws.md

 # Provision a One-Machine Node on AWS

-This page describes how to provision the resources needed for a one-machine BigchainDB node on AWS using Terraform.
+We have an example Terraform configuration (set of files) to provision all the resources needed to run a one-machine BigchainDB node on AWS:

+* An instance on EC2
+* A security group
+* An EBS volume
+* An elastic IP address

+This page explains how to use Terraform to deploy our example Terraform configuration.

 ## Get Set